Born into a family of musicians, Bruno Giuranna was among the founders of I Musici, the Rome Quartet and the Italian String Trio.

 He has played with orchestras such as Berliner Philharmoniker, Concertgebouw in Amsterdam, Teatro alla Scala in Milan, and conductors such as Claudio Abbado, Sir John Barbirolli, Sergiu Celibidache, Carlo Maria Giulini and Riccardo Muti.

-Holder until 1998 of the chair of viola at the Hochschule der Künste (today Universität der Künste) in Berlin, he taught in Musik-Akademie by Detmold, in S.Cecilia Conservatory of Rome, in Royal College and in Royal Academy in London and in master classes around the world.
+Holder until 1998 of the chair of viola at the Hochschule der Künste (now Universität der Künste) in Berlin, he has taught at the Musik-Akademie in Detmold, the Conservatorio S.Cecilia in Rome, the Royal College and Royal Academy in London and in master classes around the world.

 His extensive discography includes recordings for Philips, Deutsche Grammophon, EMI.
-As a violist he got one Grammy Award Nomination and as director he won a Grand Prix du Disque ofAcadémie Charles Cros of Paris.
+As a violist he earned a Grammy Award Nomination and as a conductor he won a Grand Prix du Disque from the Académie Charles Cros in Paris.

-Frequently invited to the Marlboro Festival in the United States, he currently teaches in the courses of W.Stauffer Foundation of Cremona, and of Chigiana Academy of Siena.
+Frequently invited to the Marlboro Festival in the United States, he currently teaches courses at the W.Stauffer Foundation in Cremona, and the Accademia Chigiana in Siena.